-"Yeah, but now he's just gonna want her more now that she's kicked his ass.
-He's just going to have to figure out how to get her in a position where she can't whip his ass again."
+"Yeah, but now he's just gonna want her more now that she went and kicked his ass.
+He's just gonna hafta figure out how to get her in a position where she can't whip his ass again."

-Kim frowned, hating to know that things were not over yet.
-Turning, she rushed back to the room, thinking that it would be best if she just stayed in the cabin for the rest of the journey.
+Kim frowned, hating to know things were not over yet.
+Turning, she rushed back to the room, thinking it would be best if she just stayed in the cabin for the rest of the journey.
 For some reason, as she practically ran to the cabin, her stomach dropped into her feet.
 Something was wrong.
 She could just feel it, like there was electricity in the air.

 She paused at the door, feeling an intense ache in her chest.
 A trembling hand reached out for the door and tried to open it.
 She found it still locked, which she knew should have set her at ease.
 Only she and Josh were supposed to have keys to the cabin, so if the door was still locked nothing should be wrong, she reasoned.
 Her emotions were not buying the reasoning, though.

 Hurrying, she opened the door, nearly going through it just to get inside.
 The sight that greeted her caused her to scream at the top of her lungs.
 Josh was on the bed, covered in blood, all down his shirt with his throat slashed from ear to ear.

 "No, baby, no," Kim muttered, shaking her head as she bolted over to him.

 The redhead embraced the body of her fiancé, blooding splattering onto her.
 Panicking, she murmured how everything would be all right while trying to cover his mortally wounded throat.
 Blood oozed out of other wounds throughout his torso, but she focused on his neck.
 Tears streamed down her face and her heart squeezed in on itself as she wrapped the sheet around his neck, hoping to save him somehow.
 Josh was already dead, though.

 "It's okay, baby.
 It's okay.
 This is nothing!
 I can fix this and we'll be in the colonies soon and everything'll be fine!"
-Kim ranted, sniffling and wiping away the crimson liquid hiding her beloved from her, using her gown's sleeve.
+Kim sniffled as she wiped away the crimson liquid hiding her beloved from her, using her gown's sleeve.